How to Crop & Re-size Photos for Your Farm Website & Emails

 If you don’t need to change the proportions of your photo, you can skip this step and go straight to Step 3.

-Choose the one that fits your needs…
+Choose the instruction set that fits your needs…

 Crop to Square

+2. You’ll see a highlighted square over your image.
 Adjust it until you have exactly the area you want highlighted.

 Now you’re ready to move on to Step 3!